greenboxal/doggohub/doc/ci/runners/README.md

 ###  Making an existing Shared Runner Specific

-If you are an admin on your GitLab instance, you can make any shared runner a specific runner, _but you can not make a specific runner a shared runner_.
+If you are an admin on your DoggoHub instance, you can make any shared runner a specific runner, _but you can not make a specific runner a shared runner_.